Digitalone1/EasyEffects-Presets/README.md

 ## How it works

-An **upward compressor** is used to raise low level signals, then a downward **multiband compressor** is added to decrease the amplitude of the signal splitted in four different bands.
-At last, a **limiter** makes sure no clipping occurs, taking the overall signal below 0 db.
+An **Upward Compressor** is used to raise low level signals, then a downward **Multiband Compressor** is added to decrease the amplitude of the signal splitted in four different bands.
+At last, a **Limiter** makes sure no clipping occurs, taking the overall signal below 0 db.

-Since the upward compressor raises noise also, a **gate** is used on top of everything to reduce this side effect.
+Since the upward compressor raises noise also, a **Gate** is used on top of everything to reduce this side effect.
+Multiband compressor will reduce sound quality, so after a **Bass Enhancer** and an **Exciter** are introduced to add some armonics and improve low and high frequencies.

 ## Why not a single compressor?